AaronTechnic/MassOS-GNOME/README.md

 # This repository has been archived due to no activity.

-The development of MassOS GNOME has been taken over by RetronEletron/Xinc.
+The development of MassOS GNOME has been taken over by the official MassOS Team.

 Please go to [MassOS-Linux/MassOS-GNOME](https://github.com/MassOS-Linux/MassOS-GNOME) instead.